saikiranmadimi/intro2/cli/command_line.md

 2) Make a folder within `me` named `travel`.
 Navigate into the newly created folder.
 3) Create five files with different extensions(i.e `.docx`, `.pdf`, `.html`, `.nlogo`) named with the top 5 countries you'd like to visit.
 4) Make a folder within `me` named `music`.
 Navigate into the newly created folder.
-5) Make three `.txt` files within the `music` folder with names of your favorite bands.
+5) Make three `.txt` files within the `music` folder with names of your favorite bands or artists.
-6) Open the empty `.txt` files and write your two favorite songs by each band.
+6) Open the empty `.txt` files and write your two favorite songs by each band or artist.
 7) Make a folder within `me` named `food`.
 Navigate into the newly created folder.
 8) Make three `.txt` files within the `food` folder with names of your three favorite cuisines.
 9) Open the empty `.txt` files using the `gedit` command and write your two favorite dishes of the cuisine.